RISE

 Overview

-Resilience Improvement through Skill Enhancement (RISE) aims to co-develop with adolescents, young people, experts, academicians, developmental psychologists/psychiatrists, and other stakeholders, a universal curriculum that is aimed at improving resilience amongst adolescents.
-The intervention will be peer-facilitated and be contextually informed, culturally sensitive, as well as adaptable.
+Resilience Improvement through Skill Enhancement (RISE) is an initiative designed to co-develop a universal resilience-building curriculum in collaboration with adolescents, young people, experts, academicians, developmental psychologists/psychiatrists, and other key stakeholders.
+The intervention is peer-facilitated, contextually informed, culturally sensitive, and adaptable to diverse settings.

-The long-term goals of the project are to address the gap in mental health preventive research and care by collecting relevant information on youth-related challenges and collaboratively developing suitable, feasible, accessible evidence-based tools for adolescents and young adults to better cope with these challenges.
+In the long term, RISE seeks to bridge gaps in preventive mental health research and care by gathering critical insights on youth-related challenges and collaboratively creating accessible, evidence-based tools that empower adolescents and young adults to cope more effectively and thrive.

 Rationale